kozmaadrian/mhast-demo/tools/forms/libs/form-ui/doc/form-model.md

 - **In scope**: Groups (objects, arrays whose items resolve to objects), activation state, required flags at group keys, data paths, basic trace metadata.
 - **Out of scope**: Field-level enumeration (primitives and arrays-of-primitives).
 Validation logic.
 UI layout details.
 Mutation APIs.
 Persistence.

 Rendering of primitive fields (including arrays-of-primitives) is handled directly from schema + data by the UI layer.
-The FormModel exposes a `hasPrimitives` hint at group level only.
+The FormUiModel exposes a `hasPrimitives` hint at group level only.

 ---